 Once you begin using almond meal in recipes, you will see its versatility.
 The high-fat nut meal, when substituted for a portion of the wheat flour in a recipe, adds moisture to baked goods.
 But it can also be found on ingredients lists for many savory dishes.

 If you prefer to purchase prepared almond meal, look for it with the specialty flours in well-stocked grocery stores or natural foods stores.
 You can also order it online.

 The high oil content of nuts makes them susceptible to spoiling; increased oxygen exposure once they're ground can quickly lead to a rancid flavor and odor.
 For best results, use almond meal immediately.
 If you need to store it, keep it in an airtight container in a dark and dry location for a few weeks or tightly sealed in the freezer for up to three months.

 Nutrition and Benefits

 A quarter-cup serving of almond meal contains 150 calories and a healthy 6 grams of protein.
 However, 11 grams of fat means this should be an occasional treat.
 Almond skin contains healthy antioxidants, so using almonds with the skin intact adds a nutritional benefit to your nut meal.

 Almond Meal vs. Almond Flour

 Although they can usually be used interchangeably, nut meal and nut flour are two different ingredients.
-While nut meal is simply made by grinding up the nuts, nut flour is created by a more complex process.
-First, the oil is pressed from the nuts, leaving a cake; that cake is then ground up into a fine consistency, similar to flour.
+While nut meal is made by simply grinding nuts, the finer texture of a true nut flour requires a more complex process since too long of a grind time turns nuts into butter.
+Commercial nut flour producers press some of the oil from the nuts first, forming a cake that can be ground into a consistency similar to wheat flour.